 Distribution controls

-This article is written to meet the following sections of the Standards:
+This article is written to meet the requirements for distribution controls in the following standards:

 Product returns